mattmays/solace-agent-mesh/docs/docs/documentation/deploying/deployment-options.md

 Production deployments require different considerations than development environments.
 You need reproducible builds, scalable infrastructure, and robust monitoring capabilities.
 Containerization addresses these requirements by providing consistent runtime environments and enabling modern orchestration platforms.

-We recommend using Docker for single-node deployments or Kubernetes for multi-node, scalable deployments.
+**Kubernetes is the officially supported production deployment method** for Agent Mesh, offering scalability, high availability, and enterprise-grade orchestration.
+Docker can be used for single-node deployments or proof-of-concept purposes, but Kubernetes is recommended for production workloads.
 These technologies ensure your application runs consistently across different environments and can scale to meet demand.

 :::note Platform Compatibility
 If your host system architecture is not `linux/amd64`, add the `--platform linux/amd64` flag when you run the container to ensure compatibility with the pre-built images.